NeuralVFX/boids-swarm-dll/README.md

 # Boids-Swarm-DLL
 A DLL which runs a Boids Swarm simulation on GPU using Libtorch, designed to work with `Unreal Engine`.

+## About
+- The actual Boids Algorithm is implemented in Pytorch
+- It's implemented in 3d, with both goal targeting and avoidance
+- The model has been JIT traced and can be run by LibTorch on GPU

 ## Requirements:
 - CMake
 - Visual Studio